As Legal Troubles Mount for His Former Associates, Trump Lashes Out

 In another tweet, Trump noted that the jury could not reach agreement on 10 of the 18 counts against Manafort.

 Aside from the president's tweets, the White House has been largely mum on the convictions.
-Sources close to the President have acknowledged to NPR that advisers are "very worried" — or at least ought to be — about the mounting legal troubles swirling around Trump and his former associates.
+Sources close to the president have acknowledged to NPR that advisers are "very worried" — or at least ought to be — about the mounting legal troubles swirling around Trump and his former associates.

 Arriving in West Virginia for a campaign rally Tuesday night, Trump said he felt badly for Manafort and called him a "good man" before adding, "It doesn't involve me."
 Trump did not mention Manafort or Cohen during the rally, complaining only briefly about the "witch hunt," his favored term for Mueller's investigation into Russian interference.